sirech/homepage2/src/pages/articles/2019-12-14-comparing-traefik2-with-traefik/index.md

 Operations on the path of the request, like stripping parts or adding a prefix, are now expressed as middleware.
 Authentication has become middleware as well.
 I thought for a second this was new functionality.
 It turns out you could do most of it before, although it is a lot more consistent and organized now.

 I like the idea.
-It is potentially pretty powerful, specially if custom middleware becomes a thing.
+It is potentially pretty powerful, especially if custom middleware becomes a thing.

 ## The dashboard